Publisher: Ballantine Books

 Links: Amazon – Barnes & Noble – Goodreads

 Twice Tempted by a Rogue is book two in Tessa Dare’s Stud Club series.
 While I liked this one, I didn’t find the story all that memorable afterward.
-However, I am liking this series and characters a lot more than the Wanton Dairymaid series, Dare’s first series.
+However, I am liking this series and its characters a lot more than the Wanton Dairymaid series, Dare’s first series.

 Twice Tempted by a Rogue shifts to focus on Lord Ashworth, Rhys St. Maur, one of the members of the Stud Club, an elite gentlemen’s club that gives member breeding rights to the stallion Osiris.
 For most of his life, he’s had a death wish, yet even on the battlefield where he earned a distinguished reputation he couldn’t seem to die.
 After 14 years away, he finally returns to Devonshire to figure out what he should do with the title he inherited.
 When he returns back to town, he meets Meredith Maddox.
 Meredith is a fiercely independent woman who runs the local inn and is trying to turn it into a respectable establishment to help revitalize the local community.
 Immediately she recognized Rhys as she grew up at his family’s estate since her father was the stable master, and nursed a girlhood crush on him.
 Now widowed, Rhys and her have a chance to be together, except their conflicting view on fate, love and demons from the past threatens everything they’ve been working towards.

 As I mentioned, I enjoyed this book while reading it, but didn’t find it particularly memorable.
 I think part of that has to do with the plot.
 Unlike with One Dance With A Duke, this book didn’t really feel like it had much of a driving force behind it.
 With One Dance With A Duke, we had the the murder of Leo, the founder of the Stud Club, as the impetus for the action.
-While Leo’s murder still hasn’t been solve, this book feels very removed from that overarching storyline, even when Bellamy shows up with a lead to follow.
+While Leo’s murder still hasn’t been solved, this book feels very removed from that overarching storyline, even when Bellamy shows up with a lead to follow.
 The plot is really driven by uncovering Rhys’ past demons and him convincing Meredith to marry him even though she doesn’t want to give up her freedom.
 The plot worked while reading, but I’m not going to remember the details of it afterwards.

 I also feel focusing the story out in the country and away from the other members of the Stud Club took away something for me.
 I cannot put my finger on what that something is exactly, but I feel like the setting was a bit dull which made the plot drag.
 Rhys’ estate is out on the foggy moors, and it was destroyed by a fire years ago, so it had a little bit of a gothic vibe to it.
 I even feel like the dramatic carriage scene towards the end of the novel was something that would happen in a gothic novel.
 I don’t hate those vibe in historical romances, but it just wasn’t what I was really expecting from Dare.